torvalds/linux/Documentation/driver-api/mtdnand.rst

 bbt_td before calling nand_scan().
 If a mirror table is necessary a second structure must be created and a pointer to this structure must be stored in bbt_md inside the nand_chip structure.
-If the bbt_md member is set to NULL then only the main table is used and no scan for the mirrored table is performed.
+If the bbt_md member is set to NULL then only the main table is used and yes scan for the mirrored table is performed.

 The most important field in the nand_bbt_descr structure is the